-The reason for SSDs being expensive than normal HD or HHDs is not because of the smaller size, but because of the transfer rates, it offers.
+SSDs being expensive than regular HD or HHDs is not because of the smaller size but because of the transfer rates.

-On the official web page of the product, the transfer rate has been mentioned that it has transfer speed up to 540mbps, and I tried the disk speed test using the black magic app available for Mac.
+On the product’s official web page, the transfer rate has been mentioned that it has transfer speed up to 540mbps, and I tried the disk speed test using the black magic app available for Mac.
 Here are the results.

 The Western Digital 1TB external hybrid hard disk beverages at around 110mbps for both read and write.

-The internal SSD of MacBook Pro reached at 300mbps for Write and averaged 250mbps for it.
+The internal SSD of the MacBook Pro reached 300mbps for Write and averaged 250mbps for it.
 The reading speed was around 1200mbps.

 On Samsung T5 SSD, the writing speed was 470mbps, and the reading speed reached 520mbps.